Bicolline: Guilds

 The basic unit of organisation both in-game and out-of-game is the guild.
 Guilds are voluntary groupings of players promoting an event, a race or a common goal.
 Typically a guild has about thirty members.
 There are sometimes clans without guilds and fewer members which will usually eventually form a registered guild.
 Each guild or clan has a chief that guides the rest of their members of the on-goings in the Bicolline world.
 The guild structure allows efficient distribution of information and gives players a weight in the game beyond what they can achieve as individual characters.
 There are currently 181 recorded guilds and clans.

 The majority of the guild can be divided into broad categories: military, commercial, political, religious, criminal, and magical.
-Each is affiliated with one or more kingdoms in the world of Bicolline: Empire, Andorra, Arganne, Ozame, Nasgaroth, Garganesh, Irendill, Taluskan, Sands-City, the South Lands, Berkwald, and the Independent Cities wherein each has a King.
+Each is affiliated with one or more kingdoms in the world of Bicolline: Kalthera, Empire, Andorra, Arganne, Ozame, Nasgaroth, Garganesh, Irendill, Taluskan, Sands-City, the South Lands, Berkwald, and the Independent Cities wherein each has a King.
 Each guild also follows a religion, each with its own God to whom they pray to and can have a major influence on their game.

 A guild also possess an emblem and distinctive colors.
 This helps identify players during a battle.
 Some guilds are more strict regarding wearing the group attire.
 Not wearing the guild colors might create confusion on the battlefield and get your character killed as it is safer for your side to kill you instead of taking the chance that you might actually be an enemy.
 Therefore, wearing the guild color can have positive or negative impact on your playing depending on the strategy employed.
 Guild size can range from less than ten players to a few hundred.